mrkkrj/TrianglePP/testappQt/README.md

  - remove warnings
  - correct rescaling so that points on the border of frame will be entirely visible (needed ???)
- - rescale the inputs only on explicit request (and back...)
-   - needed ??? --> we already added zooming

  - add convex hull demonstration (worth it ???)